TOPIC: WING IDE

 Clearly, your [account name] and [python version] need to be filled in above.
 That approach works for me so far, leaving the more complex alternative for later should I come to need that.

-What to do an error appears when using pip to install Python packages on Linux Mint 22
+What to do when the externally-managed environment error appears while using pip to install Python packages on Linux Mint 22

 error: externally-managed-environment